Get into GameDev:

 Practice Question: If you take the cross product of two unit vectors, is the resulting vector going to be unit length?

-Answer: the magnitude of a cross product of two vectors is equal to the area of a parallelogram formed by two vectors.
+The magnitude of a cross product of two vectors is equal to the area of a parallelogram formed by two vectors.
 In which case would a parallelogram has an area of 1?
 Think of of the formula: area = base * height.
 For the area to be 1, the base and height would both need to be one as well.
 The two unit vectors are of length 1 so the answer is yes.

 SIKE!
 Did I fool you?
 Yes, it is true that area = base * height.
 But two sides of a parallelogram are not necessarily their base and height.
 Take a look at the image below, in this case a is not the height, h is!
 So we need to ask, when is a the same length as h?
 The answer is only when the parallelogram is a rectangle.
 So the answer to this question is "the resulting vector will only be unit length if the angle between the input vectors is a right angle".